OC-SOP: Enhancing Vision-Based 3D Semantic Occupancy Prediction by Object-Centric Awareness: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We propose OC-SOP, which innovatively integrates object-centric awareness into the semantic occupancy prediction task.
 Our results on the SemanticKITTI test set demonstrate that OC-SOP significantly improves the accuracy of foreground object predictions.
 By focusing on other traffic participants, our approach enhances the perception system's ability to understand complex traffic scenarios, ultimately contributing to safer decision-making in autonomous driving.
-In future work, we plan to explore additional ways of incorporating object-centric awareness into scene understanding, such as through Slot Attention~\cite{locatello2020object}.
+In future work, we plan to explore emerging techniques in prompt-driven representation learning~\cite{zhou2024source, li2025self, wu2025prompt} and multimodal fusion~\cite{wu2025llm, wuimgfu} to further improve object-centric semantics and generalization across diverse sensing conditions.